harshguptaev/Property_Measurement-RAG-POC/docling_exports/RoofReport-65312876/RoofReport-65312876.md

 '

+In some cases, pitch labels have been removed for readability.
+Flat facets are labels 'F'.

 ## Pitch (Degrees)

 In some cases, pitch labels have been removed for readability.
 Flat facets are labels 'F'.

 <!-- image -->

+N

+W

+E

 <!-- image -->

+In some cases, pitch labels have been removed for readability.
+Flat facets are labels 'F'.

 ## Pitch (on 12)

 In some cases, pitch labels have been removed for readability.
 Flat facets are labels 'F'.

 <!-- image -->

+N

+W

+E

 <!-- image -->